No Contact Is Really, Really Hard!

 Let’s take a look at what no contact recovery looks like in the chart below.

-If we examine the happiness levels on the left and compare them to the days, we will notice how our happiness levels in no contact increase over time.
+If you look at the happiness levels on the left and compare them to the days on the bottom, you’ll see that happiness during no contact steadily increases over time.

-Birthdays, anniversaries, common places, reminders and dreams are common triggers for setbacks.
-Sometimes, they also appear out of nowhere and dumpees have no choice but to face them.
+Birthdays, anniversaries, common places, reminders, and dreams are common triggers for these setbacks.
+Sometimes, they also appear out of nowhere, leaving dumpees with no choice but to deal with them.

-If you’re in no contact and find it difficult to cope because of setback days, keep in mind that you will feel better every time.
+If you’re in no contact and find it difficult to cope because of setback days, keep in mind that you’re already starting to feel better every day.

-By no means is pain good for you health-wise.
-It’s by far the worst experience you can put your body through.
+By no means is pain good for your health.
+It’s by far the worst experience you can put your body and mind through.

-Prolonged anxiety in no contact can be difficult to deal with.
-Depending on your stress-management techniques and abilities to battle pain, no contact can either be the most difficult thing you’ll ever do in life or just difficult.
+Anxiety in no contact can be difficult to deal with.
+Depending on your stress-management techniques and abilities to battle pain, no contact can either be the most difficult experience you’ll ever go through or just extremely difficult.

 Here’s how difficult dumpees say no contact is.